Child Protection and the PVG Scheme

 If you are already a Scheme member, you would obtain a "Scheme Record Update" when you take on a new role that involves regulated work.

 People who have remained in a role that involves regulated work, and have a disclosure under the previous scheme, should apply for PVG Scheme membership.

-You apply for scheme membership and a Scheme Record, using a form which can be obtained from your club’s Child Protection Officer or from the Lead Signatory, Hilary Quick.
+You apply for scheme membership and a Scheme Record, using a form which can be obtained from your club’s Child Protection Officer or from the Lead Signatory, Fiona Keir.
 Please follow the process for applying.

 This provides a snapshot of information, but the difference is that additional information can be linked to that person’s membership record as it becomes available.
 Regular updates are therefore not required, though we reserve the right to request people doing regulated work to complete a self-declaration or to apply for a Scheme Update.

 For volunteers, there is no charge for scheme membership or for obtaining scheme records or updates.